How to balance blogging with 9-to-5 job

 When you run a side hustle, it’s hard to escape having most of your weekends dedicated to the side job.

-Well, the whole idea of balancing blogging with a 9-to-5 job is a deal you make with yourself, that if you make some sacrifices during a certain period, your life will dramatically improve after that.
+Well, the whole idea of balancing blogging with a 9-to-5 job is a deal you make with yourself.
+The deal is that if you make some sacrifices during a certain period, your life will dramatically improve after that.

 Plus, you don’t have to spend all weekend working on your side hustle.
 A few hours in the morning can be more than enough to catch up on your tasks!